All postsPost

 Worth knowing

-The longest hitters in the dataset are plus-handicaps in their 20s, averaging 274 yards.
-The shortest are 30+ handicap golfers in their 70s, averaging 157.
-Same game.
+The longest hitters in the lot are plus-handicappers in their 20s at 274 yards.
+The shortest are 30+ handicappers in their 70s at 157.
+Mad that it's all the same game really.

 Why most amateurs leave 15 to 30 yards on the table

-The TrackMan fitting charts (the ones the calculator above is built on) and the Arccos data combined show three places amateurs lose distance even at their current swing speed.
+The TrackMan fitting charts (the ones the calculator's built on) and the Arccos numbers point at the same three places amateurs are quietly bleeding distance, even at the speed they've already got.

-The average amateur driver attack angle is about minus 1.6 degrees.
-That's a steep, ball-first hit, which is great with an iron and terrible with a driver.
+Average amateur attack angle with a driver is about minus 1.6 degrees.
+Ball-first, hitting down.
+Brilliant with an iron, rubbish with a driver.

-Look at the calculator.
-Switch attack angle from minus 5 to plus 5 at the same club speed.
-At 95 mph the TrackMan data adds nearly 30 yards of total distance just from the angle change.
-That's not a swing change.
-That's a setup change.
-Tee the ball higher, lean the spine back slightly at address, ball forward in the stance.
+Have a play with the calculator.
+Take attack angle from minus 5 to plus 5 and leave the club speed where it is.
+At 95 mph TrackMan reckons that's nearly 30 yards, just from the angle.
+And that comes from setup rather than a swing rebuild.
+Tee it higher, tilt your spine back a touch at address, ball a bit further forward in your stance.

-Drivers are built with low-spin faces specifically because most amateurs spin it too much.
-A fitting matters here way more than people realise.
+Drivers literally come with low-spin faces now because amateurs spin it too much.
+This is where a fitting earns its money, more than people reckon.

-If your smash is 1.42 and a tour pro's is 1.50, that's roughly 8 mph of extra ball speed at the same swing speed.
-About 16 yards of distance.
-Free, no extra effort, just from cleaner contact.
-The strike quality picker on the calculator above shows you exactly that gap.
+If you're at 1.42 and a pro's at 1.50, that's about 8 mph of ball speed at the same swing speed.
+Call it 16 yards.
+For free, no extra effort, just cleaner contact.
+The strike quality picker on the calculator shows you that gap.

 The calculator vs reality

-The calculator gives you the optimised version of your swing at the strike quality you select.
-If you set it to "tour" it shows you the absolute ceiling.
-If you set it to "average" it shows you the realistic target for a mid-handicap golfer.
+The calculator shows you the tidied-up version of your swing at whatever strike quality you pick.
+Set it to "tour" and it's the absolute ceiling.
+Set it to "average" and it's a realistic target for a mid handicapper.

-If your real distance matches the "tour" output, you're already optimised.
-The only way up from here is more clubhead speed.
-Speed training (Stack System, Superspeed) reliably adds 5 to 10 yards over a season for most golfers willing to do the work.
+If you're already matching the "tour" number, fair play, you're optimised.
+The only way up from there is more clubhead speed.
+Speed training (Stack, Superspeed) genuinely adds 5 to 10 yards over a season if you actually put the work in.

 How to actually measure your numbers

-Step on a launch monitor.
-Any decent fitting bay or simulator will give you club speed, ball speed, attack angle and smash on every shot.
-Five minutes of honest data is worth more than a year of guessing.
+Get on a launch monitor.
+Any half-decent fitting bay or sim will hand you club speed, ball speed, attack angle and smash on every shot.
+Five minutes of real numbers beats a year of guessing in the car park.

-If you don't fancy paying for a fitting, the budget launch monitor comparison covers a few that'll do this for under $700.
+Don't fancy paying for a fitting?
+The budget launch monitor comparison covers a few that'll do the job for under 00.
 The Garmin R10 and the Rapsodo MLM2Pro both give you the core numbers.

-Once you've got your real club speed, plug it into the calculator.
-Compare what you actually hit it to what TrackMan says you should be hitting it.
-The gap is where your distance lives.
+Once you know your real club speed, drop it into the calculator and compare what you actually hit to what TrackMan says you've got in you.
+That gap is where your distance is hiding.

 A quick note for UK golfers

-Most of the Arccos dataset is US-skewed, where the courses are firmer and the rollout is generous.
-If you mostly play UK turf in autumn or winter, your "total" will look closer to your "carry" number.
-Use the CARRY toggle on the calculator.
-It's a fairer reference for what you actually see in front of you on a wet Tuesday in November.
+Most of the Arccos data is US-based, where the courses are firmer and you get loads of rollout.
+If you're mostly on UK turf in autumn or winter, your "total" is going to look a lot like your "carry".
+Flick the CARRY toggle on the calculator, it's a fairer guide to what you're actually seeing on a soggy Tuesday in November.

 Open the full calculator with reference tables →